Glagan/SyncDex/README.md

 Most of these options can be customized or disabled if you do not want them !

+## MyMangaDex

+If you come from **MyMangaDex**, it's not recommended to only import your **MyMangaDex** save only, since there was a lot less informations stored, and there will be missing names, score and other informations.
+You should import your save first, and then import from **MyAnimeList**.

 ## TODO

 * [ ] Fix bugs